brian-brietzke-symphony/cloud_custodian_policies/README.md

             "width": 24,
             "height": 6,
             "properties": {
-                "markdown": "\n# Reports\nThe following show reports and graphs of items of interest that should be monitored.\n\n## Descriptions\n* **Instances Stopped for 30 or more days**:  Instances in this account that have been put in the stopped state 30 or more days ago and have not been turned back on.\n* **Instances running for 60 or more days**: Running total of instances for this account that have been _on_ for 60 or more days.\n* **Unused Security Groups**: Security groups that are not attached and not being used by other resources.\n* **Risky Security Groups**: Security Groups that have 0.0.0.0/0 as an ingress options that do not have a marked SOR ticket.\n"
+                "markdown": "\n# Reports\nThe following show reports and graphs of items of interest that should be monitored.\n\n## Descriptions\n* **Instances Stopped for 30 or more days**:  Instances in this account that have been put in the stopped state 30 or more days ago and have not been turned back on.\n* **Instances running for 60 or more days**: Running total of instances for this account that have been _on_ for 60 or more days.\n* **Unused Security Groups**: Security groups that are not attached and not being used by other resources.\n* **Risky Security Groups**: Security Groups that have 0.0.0.0/0 as an ingress options that do not have a marked SOR ticket.\n* **EC2 Instances out of Tag Compliance**: This are the instances that fail to meet with current tag compliance guidelines.\n"
             }
         },
         {